MicrosoftDocs/learn/learn-pr/azure-fundamentals/azure-compute-fundamentals/includes/introduction.md

 ![Tailwind Traders company logo.](../../shared/media/tailwind-traders-logo.png)

 You could ask to buy new equipment, but your department's budget is tight.
 Even if you were able to procure several servers, you'd need to invest a lot of time to set them up and install software.
 Plus, you don't want to buy more hardware than needed.
-You want to make a good impression with leadership, and you also don't know how many servers are necessary for this project.
+You want to make a good impression with leadership.
+You also don't know how many servers are necessary for this project.

 Ideally, you'd obtain the resources you need to do the work without too much administration and configure them to do the work.
 You'd also pay only for the compute resources you need while you're using them.